Maggicorp/LocationCharacterQuotesReactHooks/README.md

 ## Locations, Quotes and Characters

-### Displays content that is the name of a character, a quote or a locations.
-By toggling the buttons you can filter by type.
+### Displays content that is the name of a character, a quote or a location.
+Content can be filtered by these categories by toggling the buttons.

 ## Available Scripts